dsestero/download_uncompress/README.markdown

 ###What download_uncompress affects

-The module installs the `unzip` package.
+The module installs the `unzip` package if it is not installed using stdlib `ensure_packages` type.

 The module performs a wget from the specified url into the `/tmp` directory and possibly unzip the downloaded file into the destination folder.
 The *base_url* from which to download can be provided as a parameter and defaults to the value of the key `distributions_base_url` defined in hiera.

 ###Setup Requirements

-The module has no special requirements.
+This modules requires the following other modules to be installed:

+* puppetlabs/stdlib

+    to use the `ensure_packages` resource.

 ###Beginning with download_uncompress